lucasshira/login-session-js/README.md

-A login form using HTML, CSS and JavaScript.
+A login session form using HTML, CSS and JavaScript.

 === Demo: https://lucasshira.github.io/login-session-js/